ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt.md

 * The Group Start and Group End are empty marker blocks that indicate that the blocks in between belong together in some way.
-* Some groups have a custom start indicator, with some characters, of which the last is '(' (0x28 as first byte).
+* Some groups have a custom start indicator, with some characters, of which the last is '(' (0x28 as MSB byte).
 The implied group terminator indicates the end of such groups

 ## Blocks in *.zvlt files